-The Bachelor of Early Childhood Education is a forward-looking program that prepares graduates for employment in the pre-primary, early childhood education sector including kindergartens, preschools and early learning centres.
+The Bachelor of Early Childhood Education is a forward-thinking program designed to prepare graduates for employment in the pre-primary and early childhood education sectors.
+This includes kindergartens, preschools, and early learning centres.
+The program equips students with the knowledge and skills necessary to excel in these dynamic and essential educational environments.

-Accredited by the Australian Children's Education and Care Authority (ACECQA), students study early childhood cognitive, social and physical development along with education theory and curriculum development in historical and contemporary contexts.
-Classroom management techniques as well as skills in teaching literacy and numeracy are taught in line with national and state early learning frameworks (EYLF and VEYLDF).

-Industry placement units are embedded into the course providing opportunities for students to implement and develop their practical skills.
+Accredited by the Australian Children's Education and Care Quality Authority (ACECQA), this program offers a comprehensive study of early childhood cognitive, social, and physical development, alongside education theory and curriculum development in both historical and contemporary contexts.
+Students are taught classroom management techniques, as well as methods for teaching literacy and numeracy, aligned with national and state early learning frameworks (EYLF and VEYLDF).
+The course integrates industry placement units, providing students with valuable opportunities to implement and refine their practical skills in real-world settings.